 If you’re planning on storing your belongings in a storage unit for some time while you’re moving, there are certain things you should do to ensure your print survives this.
 Namely, you should use acid-free materials and waterproof protection.
-Of course, always make sure that the storage unit you’re renting is dry and cool and don’t hesitate to ask movers for additional tips.
+Of course, always make sure that the storage unit you’re renting is dry and cool, and don’t hesitate to ask movers for additional packing tips and tricks.

 Packing Every Single Book for Cross-Country Moving

 Are there any titles you might need during the moving period?
 For example, you could need some textbooks for school or you might simply want to have a book or two to read as you unpack.
 Perhaps your favorite one could help you cope with stress when moving?
 Whatever the case is, don’t box those issues that you’ll most likely need.

 Being too Quick to Pack

 Even if you’re working on a short deadline to move into your new home, you should take the time to carefully pack your belongings from your moving-out list.
 Rushing through this task could easily result in unfixable damage to your items.
-So one of the most important tips we have is to get organized early on and take your time to carefully handle your belongings.
+So one of the most important moving day tips we have is to get organized early on and take your time to carefully handle your belongings.